mateuszbuda/mateuszbuda.github.io/_posts/2017-11-21-class-imbalance.md

 In this study, we systematically investigate the impact of class imbalance on classification performance of convolutional neural networks and compare frequently used methods to address the issue.
-Class imbalance refers to significantly different number of examples among classes in a training set.
+Class imbalance refers to a significantly different number of examples among classes in a training set.
 It is a common problem that has been comprehensively studied in classical machine learning, yet very limited systematic research is available in the context of deep learning.

 ### Experiments